NixOS/rfcs/rfcs/0091-pure-object-prototypes.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+## Interaction with modules

+NixOS has a notion of modules that has its own extensibility mechanism well distinct from the regular extension system.
+Someone ought to learn enough of both POP and modules to tell how it might be possible (or not) to have a unified mechanism that can handle modules as well as regular scopes, etc.

+## Backward compatibility wrappers

 If we could agree on what "the" default prototype representation were for Nix, or autodetect which it is, we could likewise automatically wrap a traditional extension into a POP.
 Actually, we could probably autodetect whether an attrset has some `__unfix__`, `extend`